 - Pure cane sugar

-- We use C&H Pure Cane Sugar.
+- I use C&H Pure Cane Sugar.
 Any sugar with just “sugar” listed is likely fine.
 I am going to start buying organic sugar.

 - King Arthur Unbleached All-Purpose Flour